 The "Science of Defeating Malaria" is a nomination-based leadership development course.
 The curriculum content, pedagogy, and selection of participants is overseen by a Faculty Planning Committee comprised of representatives of the academic consortium with input from an External Advisory Committee and Alumni Council.

-Because the goal is to maximize resource sharing, materials from the course–faculty presentations, case studies, problem-solving exercises, and other resources–are made available to the course participants and the broader malaria community as a ‘public good’ whenever possible.
-Enrollment is open for the free, online companion edition of the leadership course called MalariaX: Defeating Malaria from the Genes to the Globe.
-Faculty instructors include members of the Faculty Planning Committee, alums, and experts from the global malaria community.
+To maximize resource sharing, course materials—including faculty presentations, case studies, problem-solving exercises, and other resources—are made available to course participants and the broader malaria community as a 'public good' whenever possible.
+Additionally, a free, online companion edition of the leadership course, called "MalariaX: Defeating Malaria from the Genes to the Globe," is open for enrollment.
+Faculty instructors include members of the Faculty Planning Committee, alumni, and experts from the global malaria community.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.